University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 - How long are the reads?
 - What is the approximate GC content?
 - How many Mbp of sequence information is there across both files?
 - Coverage (x or fold) is a measure of how many times you would expect each base in the genome to be covered by an aligned base after aligning all the reads.
 It is the total number of bases in your reads divided by the genome size.
-If these reads are from a 7Mbp genome, how many fold coverage do we have?
+If these reads are from a 7Mbp genome (7 Million basepairs), how many fold coverage do we have?

 The left hand menu contains a series of clickable links to navigate through the report, with a quick guideline about each section given as a tick, cross or exclamation mark.

-Now let's look at some other parts of the report.
+Let's look at some other parts of the report.

 #### Per Base Sequence Quality